Do Religions Deserve Special Status?

 Ken believes that Republicanism is false, than Satan worship is false…why should he tolerate any of this false stuff?
 Brian tells Ken that he, as an individual, can be intolerant to whatever he chooses.
 The real question is what stance the state adopts regarding these matters.
 We cannot expect the state to be intolerant because we wish it to be.
 So, asks Ken, does the state have to be neutral between truth and falsity?
 The state is not always neutral, it cannot be, explains Brian.
 It has to make decisions such as, for example, what schoolchildren learn.
 John says this also applies to matters of public health, such as vaccination.
 Ken asks: what is the philosophical basis for saying tolerance is a good thing, and is there anything special about religion that would make it deserve a unique sort of tolerance?
 This is the overarching topic of discussion as Brian, John, and Ken welcome questions from the audience.

-Roving Philosophical Reporter (Seek to 5:20): Philosophy Talk's Reporter Caitlin Esch chats about religion with Paul Lichterman, Professor of Sociology and Religion at University of Southern California, about religious sacrifices with Charles Guelperin, a Santeria Priest in Los Angeles, and about Santeria with Juan Martinez, Vice Provost of the Fuller Theological Seminary.
+- Roving Philosophical Report (Seek to 5:20): Caitlin Esch chats about religion with Paul Lichterman, Professor of Sociology and Religion at University of Southern California, about religious sacrifices with Charles Guelperin, a Santeria Priest in Los Angeles, and about Santeria with Juan Martinez, Vice Provost of the Fuller Theological Seminary.

 Brian Leiter, Karl N. Llewellyn Professor of Jurisprudence and Director, Center for Law, Philosophy, and Human Values, University of Chicago

 McConnell, Michael.
 “The Substitution of ‘Free Exercise of Religion’ for the ‘Rights of Conscience.’”

 McConnell, Michael.
 “Accommodation of Religion.”